vancouvercodingschool/code-102-guide/curriculum/class-08/demo/README.md

-# Demo: CSS
+# Demo: JavaScript in Action

 ## Demo Instructions

-Continue working on the class's web site from the last class.
-Make a plan for what you want to validate, and how you want to include creating a number of items.
+Continue building on the example code from the book.

+Use a while loop for input validation (looping an unknown number of times), and then adding a specified number of items to the page.